I will be careful to live a blameless life. When will you come to me? Psalm 101:2

 He has stood with his right hand as an adversary.

-5 The Lord has become as an enemy.
+5 The Lord has become like an enemy.

 He has swallowed up Israel.